deenison/WP-Lorem-User-Generator/src/readme.txt

 Added:
 - Added a new Role filter so users can pick one WordPress User Role to be preselected on all generated users
+- Added option to add users automatically right after they were generated

 Changed:
 - Better AJAX errors handling